typst/typst/docs/reference/context.md

 or multiple times, depending on how many different places it is put into.

 ## Location context
-Context cannot only give us access to set rule values.
-It can also let us know _where_ in the document we currently are, relative to other elements, and absolutely on the pages.
+We've already seen that context gives us access to set rule values.
+But it can do more: It also lets us know _where_ in the document we currently are, relative to other elements, and absolutely on the pages.
 We can use this information to create very flexible interactions between different document parts.
 This underpins features like heading numbering, the table of contents, or page headers dependent on section headings.

 Some functions like [`counter.get`]($counter.get) implicitly access the current location.
 In the example below, we want to retrieve the value of the heading